Skip to content

 Starting our chat app

-Let's use this component, to render a thread.
+First, let's create a basic chat window with some messages.
 Replace the content of app/pages/index.jpy with the following:

 {% use_layout %}